Skip to Main Content

 Articles in a subject area

 1. Start on the UW Bothell Campus Library homepage.
 Select the Research tab.
-Next, click Research by Subject.
-Image of Resources list with text Research by Subject highlighted with an arrow and a box around text
+Next, select Research by Subject.

-Image of a drop down menu with selection options for Home, Find Articles, Books and eBooks, Reference Sources, and Websites.
-The Find Articles option is highlighted with a box and an arrow.
+Image of a drop down menu with selection options for Home, Find Books & Films, Articles, and Primary Sources by Type.
+The Articles option is highlighted with an arrow.

 4. As you browse the databases listed, read the descriptions to help you decide which database to choose.